-In this regard, we could take note of what the Hindu tradition teaches about dhvani,cc in the sense that this tradition brings out that it is proper to the Word to cause to be understood what it does not say.
-The tradition illustrates this by a tale whose ingenuousness, which appears to be the usual thing in these examples, shows itself humorous enough to induce us to penetrate the Truth which it conceals.
+In this regard, we could take note of what the Hindu tradition teaches about dhvani, 74 in the sense that this tradition stresses the property of speech by which it communicates what it does not actually say.
+Hindu tradition illustrates this by a tale whose ingenuousness, which appears to be the usual thing in these examples, shows itself humorous enough to induce us to penetrate the truth that it conceals.

-A young girl, it begins, is waiting for her lover on the bank of a stream when she sees a Brahmin coming along towards her.
-She runs to him and exclaims in the warmest and most amiable tones: "How lucky it is that you came by today!
-The dog which used to frighten you cc The reference is to the teaching of Abhinavagupta (tenth century).
-See: Dr. Kanti Chandra Pandey, "Indian Esthetics," Chowkamba Sanskrit Series, Studies, Vol. II, Benares, 1950.

-by its barking will not be along this riverbank again, for it has just been devoured by a lion which is often seen around here. . . ."
+A girl, it begins, is waiting for her lover on the bank of a stream when she sees a Brahmin coming along towards her.
+She runs to him and exclaims in the warmest and most amiable tones: 'What a lucky day this is for you!
+The dog that used to frighten you by its barking will not be along this river bank again, for it has just been devoured by a lion that is often seen around here ...'

-The absence of the lion can thus have as much of an effect as his spring would have were he present, for the lion only springs once, says the proverb appreciated by Freud.
-138
+The absence of the lion may thus have as much effect as his spring would have were he present, for the lion only springs once, says the proverb appreciated by Freud.75

-The primary character of symbols in fact brings them close to those numbers out of which all the others are compounded, and if they therefore underlie all the semantemes of language, we shall be able to restore to the Word its full value of evocation by a discreet search for their interferences, using as our guide a metaphor whose symbolic displacement will neutralize the second senses of the terms which it associates.
-139
+The primary character of symbols in fact brings them close to those numbers out of which all the others are composed, and if they therefore underlie all the semantemes of a language (langue), we shall be able to restore to speech its full value of evocation by a discreet search for their interferences, using as our guide a metaphor whose symbolic displacement will neutralize the secondary meanings of the terms that it associates.

-This technique would require for its teaching as well as for its learning a profound assimilation of the resources of one's own language, and especially of those which are concretely realized in its poetic texts.
-It is well known that Freud was in this position in relation to German literature, as well as to Shakespeare's dramatic works by virtue of a translation of unequaled quality.
-Every one of his works bears witness to it, at the same time as the continual recourse he had to it, no less in his technique than in his discovery.
-Not to omit his knowledge of the ancient classics, his up-to-date initiation into folklore, and his interested participation in the conquests of contemporary humanism in the domain of ethnography.
+This technique would require for its teaching as well as for its learning a profound assimilation of the resources of a language (langue), and especially of those that are concretely realized in its poetic texts.
+It is well known that Freud was in this position in relation to German literature, which, by virtue of an incomparable translation, can be said to include Shakespeare's plays.
+Every one of his works bears witness to this, and to the continual recourse he had to it, no less in his technique than in his discovery - this in addition to a knowledge of the ancient classics, a modern initiation into folklore, and an interested participation in the conquests of contemporary hunanism in the domain of ethnography.